Data Mapping

 DTOs

-If the type isn't one of the types listed above or below, it is assumed to be a DTO (data transfer object) type, i.e. a type with properties that correspond to record fields.
+If the type isn't one of the types listed above or below, it is assumed to be a DTO (data transfer object) type, i.e. a type with properties that correspond to data record fields.

-When a DTO type is used, a new instance of the DTO is created, and each record field is mapped to a DTO property whose name matches the field name, ignoring case and any underscores (so full_name
+When a DTO type is used, a new instance of the DTO is created, and each data record field is mapped to a DTO property whose name matches the field name, ignoring case and any underscores (so full_name

 would map successfully to FullName